ZipCPU/eth10g/README.md

 Packets will arrive in one of four SFP+ interfaces, and from there be routed as appropriately.

+For a full discussion of the design, please check out [this ZipCPU blog
+article: An Overview of a 10Gb Ethernet Switch](http://zipcpu.com/blog/2023/11/25/eth10g.html).

 ## Routing algorithm

 The [current (draft) routing algorithm](rtl/net/routecore.v) is as follows: